Joey Tribbiani: Appearance in other seasons

 Being a glutton when it comes to food, Joey is shown throughout the series to have the uncanny ability to eat enormous quantities of food.
 As he prides the Tribbiani family for their eating prowess ("We might not be [...] world leaders, but damn it, we can eat!"), he takes on Monica's challenge to eat a whole roast turkey virtually all by himself.
 In season 8, episode 9, Monica is unwilling to cook a whole roast turkey for Thanksgiving dinner as Rachel is pregnant, Chandler refuses to eat Thanksgiving food due to childhood traumas, Phoebe is a vegetarian, and dinner guest Will (played by Brad Pitt) is on a diet.
 Joey's love for Thanksgiving traditions, however, convinces Monica to roast the turkey only under the condition that Joey can eat the entire 19-pound bird in one sitting.
 When Monica sees him struggle, she says she is only kidding, but Joey perseveres and with a little help from Phoebe's maternity pants, he eventually not only consumes the entire turkey but has room for dessert afterward.
 A similar eating stunt happens in season 9, episode 5 when Joey is left alone at the dinner table in a restaurant after Phoebe's failed birthday dinner, and he is forced to eat six meals by himself.
 He finishes them, only to tuck them into the birthday cake afterward.

 Joey is extremely promiscuous, often relying on his catchphrase pickup line "How you doin'?".
-He regularly sleeps with attractive women, but can never seem to get into a committed relationship – judging from a conversation he had with Chandler at the latter's bachelor party he seems to regard marriage as depressing and restrictive.
+He regularly sleeps with attractive women, but can never seem to get into a committed relationship – judging from a conversation he has with Chandler at the latter's bachelor party he seems to regard marriage as depressing and restrictive.
 He sleeps with many of the interns and extras on shows on which he works.
 He has apparently been sexually active for a long time; he undid a 16-year-old girl's bra when he was nine, slept with his teacher in the seventh grade, and had a "wild spring break" when he was 13.
 In the episode "The One with Joey's Interview", he sleeps with the interviewer (played by Sasha Alexander) so what he said about not watching soap operas doesn't get published in Soap Opera Digest.